-We are into a whole new phase at Chiropractic Help; adding videos, in this instance of exercises for your lower back pain, to the site.
+We are into a whole new phase at Chiropractic Help; adding videos to the site, in this instance of exercises for your lower back pain.

 Lumbar exercises are a very necessary addition to our chiropractic help menu.
 Hardly a day passes in any DC's office when he or she is not faced with a hot disc or facet that is entrapping a nerve root.

 A hot lumbar disk can be a very frightening experience.
-I know, I've treated thousands, and have the t shirt myself.
-It took me ten minutes to pluck up the courage to lie down once several years ago, and I'm not exaggerating.
-That was even worse than getting up from the bed of woe.
+I know, I have treated thousands; and have the T-shirt myself.
+It took me ten minutes once to pluck up the courage to lie down and I am not exaggerating.
+It was even worse than getting up from the bed of woe.

-Then when pins and needles, or pain, start radiating down the leg, you know you're in trouble.
-If raising the big toe, or standing on your heel becomes difficult, then it's certainly serious.
+Then when pins and needles start radiating down the leg, you know you are in trouble.
+If raising the big toe or standing on your heel becomes difficult, then it is certainly serious; the surgeon awaits.

-Lower back and leg pain episodes face all of us periodically.
-Lower back exercises done daily before rising from bed will reduce the frequency significantly; I do them myself.
+Lumbar and leg pain episodes face all of us periodically.
+Lower back exercises done daily before rising from bed will reduce the frequency significantly; I do them myself every morning without fail.

 Lumbar facet syndrome is probably the most common condition treated at the chiropractic help clinic; these lower back exercises are very simple and take less than one minute every morning.

-Please note, it's very important, there is no perfect exercise routine for all conditions.
-The right way really is to see a professional, get a diagnosis and advice on which are pertinent to your condition.
+Please note, it is very important that there is no perfect exercise routine for all conditions.
+The right way really is to see a professional, get a diagnosis and advice on which are pertinent to your problem.
 Have him or her teach you to do them correctly.

-Having said that, I'm pestered constantly at Chiropractic Help for lower back exercises.
-Do them at your own risk!
-They are very basic and not likely to hurt, but they certainly can, especially if you do them incorrectly.
+Having said that, I am pestered constantly at this site for lower back exercises.
+Do them at your own risk.
+They are very basic and not likely to hurt but they certainly can, especially if you do them incorrectly.

-And then the lumbar facets are affected by other conditions in the back, such as old fractures.
+And then the lumbar facets are also affected by other conditions in the back; such as old fractures.

-Exercises for sacroiliac joint pain are not dissimilar to the basic lower back exercises; they are equally simple and also take less than one minute in their most common form; do them in bed every morning.
+Those for sacroiliac joint pain are not dissimilar to the basic lower back exercises; they are equally simple and also take less than one minute in their most common form.
+Do them in bed every morning.

 The sacroiliac joint fixates with many of the lumbar syndromes that cause lower back and leg pain.
-Often it's difficult: is this a lower back condition, or a sacroiliac condition?
-They go hand-in-hand, arm-in-arm much of the time.
+Often it is difficult diagnostically; is this a lumbar condition, or a SI subluxation?
+They go together much of the time.

-The first exercise of the lumbar facet syndrome thus is designed to mobilise and exercise the sacroiliac joint simultaneously.
+The first exercise of the lumbar facet syndrome thus is designed to mobilise the sacroiliac joints simultaneously.

-Have a sacroiliac joint problem?
-Do the lumbar facet joint exercises above.
-Cover both bases.
+Do you have a sacroiliac joint problem?
+Do the lumbar facet exercises above; cover both bases.